 Cruiser A, after checking prices at several of the nation’s largest travel agencies and directly with the cruise line finds they all have the exact same fares on offer.
-But once on board he finds out that the couple with the exact same cabin next door booked with an agent who works from home or a smaller agency and got the same (or better) fare along with some nice additional perks (pre-paid gratuities, onboard credits (OBC), free shore tours, etc.) Cruiser A thinks “How is that possible?
+But once on board he finds out that the couple with the exact same cabin next door booked with an agent who works at a smaller agency or even independently and got the same (or better) fare along with some nice additional perks (pre-paid gratuities, onboard credits (OBC), free shore tours, etc.) Cruiser A thinks “How is that possible?
 And how can I find those same deals?”

 It’s all in the power of groups

 Groups of Agencies

-Agencies (including host Agencies) will group together into a consortium such as Ensemble, Travel Leaders, Signature, Virtuoso, and others.
-Each will have a roster of Preferred Cruise Lines and other suppliers and they won’t necessarily overlap.
+Agencies will group together into a consortium such as Ensemble, Travel Leaders, Signature, Virtuoso, and others.
+Each will have a roster of Preferred Cruise Lines and other suppliers but they won’t necessarily overlap.
 For example, Avalon Waterways is a preferred supplier for Signature, Ensemble and Virtuoso but not for some others.
 So if you book your river cruise on Avalon with an agent/agency that belongs to Ensemble or Virtuoso you might be eligible for exclusive extra benefits that won’t be available if you book it through the cruise line or another consortium.
 And the reverse might be true for other cruise lines.